 Underneath the fluffy attachment, you’ll see a plastic bolt holding the roller bar in place.
 Use a coin to unlock.

 2. Take out the roller attachment

-On the right side of the tool, you’ll see an arrow graphic.
+You’ll see an arrow graphic on the right side of the tool.
 Push this side down to remove the soft roller.